 What is “clean”?

 But there is a bigger issue here – “what is clean?”.
 Ask 10 people this question and you will get 10 different answers.
 It’s a bit like asking “what is beautiful?”
 It all depends on who you ask.
 Hence, the problem with “clean.”
 Clean is hard to define, and the definition of clean varies from person to person.
 If you or your team are tasked with keeping your facilities looking and feeling clean, you are likely (painfully) aware of this problem.

-To compound the issue, companies and organizations are typically not looking to allocate more budget dollars to the cleaning budget.
+To compound the issue, companies and organizations are typically not looking to allocate more budget dollars to the commercial cleaning service budget.

 So, in summary, here’s the challenge.
 With a limited amount of money, companies are trying to achieve a goal (“clean”) that is both difficult to define and highly subjective.

-The purpose of this article is to provide some insight on this problem of clean and offer some solutions for those attempting to solve this dilemma.
+The purpose of this article is to provide some insight on this problem of cleanliness and offer some solutions for those attempting to solve this dilemma.

-Because the budget for cleaning your building is likely flat to slightly declining, the first step in solving this problem is to understand “janitorial math.”
+Because the budget for cleaning your building is likely flat to slightly declining, the first step in solving this problem is to understand “Commercial Cleaning Service Formula.”
 Whether you use an in-house team or outsource this function, it is important to understand the total cost of cleaning.
 Use the following formula to calculate total cost: